 Good source of Vitamin C. High in folic acid.

-[Note: volume equivalents will vary based on size of the berries, which can vary by variety.]
+[Note: volume equivalents will vary based on size of the berries, which can vary by variety and growing conditions.]

 Comparing “wild” lowbush berries (L) to cultivated bush blueberries (R)